 - Just Between You and Me: As soon as Rasmussen gets a moment alone with Data in his ship, he pulls a phaser on Data and gleefully invokes this trope.

 - Oh, Crap!: When the phaser aimed at Data doesn't go off, Rasmussen is stunned.
 When the time-locked ship disappears, stranding him in the 24th century forever?
-Then he's really this trope.
+Then he's aghast.

-- Pre Ass Kicking One Liner: From Data of all people, when Rasmussen, whose handprint is required to unlock the pod door, has him locked in the time pod with a non-functioning phaser.
-Fortunately for Rasmussen, he backed down from Data, and the ass-kicking never took place.Data: I assume your handprint will open this door whether you are conscious or not.
+- Pre-Asskicking One-Liner: From Data of all people, when Rasmussen, whose handprint is required to unlock the pod door, has him locked in the time pod with a non-functioning phaser.
+Fortunately for Rasmussen, he backs down from Data, and the ass-kicking doesn't occur.Data: I assume your handprint will open this door whether you are conscious or not.

 - Properly Paranoid: Something nags at Troi the whole episode about the reliability of their visitor's whole persona, and she's not shy about telling him this.

-- Rewatch Bonus: Looking back on the episode, Rasmussen really did a bang-up job on the whole con, deftly changing subjects and misdirecting the main cast at every turn.
-He only really stumbled, of course, by getting too cocky.
+- Rewatch Bonus: Looking back on the episode, Rasmussen really does a bang-up job on the whole con, deftly changing subjects and misdirecting the main cast at every turn.
+He only really stumbles, of course, by getting too cocky.